Underfloor Heating Quotation Guide to Avoid Costly Mistakes

 Based on standard 2026 energy caps.
 Actual costs depend on your insulation.

-If you are renovating a whole floor, the wet system pays for itself.
-It adds value to the property, too.
-Estate agents love listing “underfloor heating” as a premium feature.
+If you’re renovating a whole floor, the wet system pays for itself.
+It adds value to the property too.
+Estate agents love listing "underfloor heating" as a premium feature.

 Tip: Considering a heat pump?
 A wet UFH system is its perfect partner.
 They both thrive at low flow temperatures (35°C - 45°C), maximising your system's efficiency (CoP).
 Check out our Heat Loss Calculator to see what your home needs.